uhh-lt/TextGraphs17-shared-task/README.md

 The data format used in our dataset in compatible with NetworkX.
 For an example on how to work with shortest path graphs using NetworkX, please see [this script](https://github.com/uhh-lt/TextGraphs17-shared-task/blob/main/visualization/draw_random_question_graphs.py):

 Train dataset is available [here](https://github.com/uhh-lt/TextGraphs17-shared-task/blob/main/data/tsv/train.tsv).
 It can be used for initial experiments.
+Our dataset is also available at [HuggingFace](https://huggingface.co/datasets/s-nlp/TextGraphs17-shared-task-dataset).

 ## Data vizualization